davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 the Crystal Knob suite having sampled additional underplated Farallon mantle nappes, in structural sequence with the Dish Hill mantle duplex.

-Mantle xenoliths of the eastern Sierra suite (Fig. 3), viewed in the context of late Cenozoic plate kinematics of the southern California region [@Argus1991; @Atwater1998] pose another viable possibility for the sub-Crystal Knob upper mantle.
+Mantle xenoliths of the eastern Sierra suite [@fig:context], viewed in the context of late Cenozoic plate kinematics of the southern California region [@Argus1991; @Atwater1998] pose another viable possibility for the sub-Crystal Knob upper mantle.
 The eastern Sierra suite occurs in Pliocene-Quaternary mafic lava flows, and records a significantly steeper